-- 1. This report describes the mapping exercise carried out by the Joint Committee (JC) to propose an amended 'mapping' report of the credit assessments of Standard & Poor's Global Ratings (S&P's), with respect to the version published on 11 November 2015.
-The resulting mapping tables have remained unchanged with respect to the afore-mentioned version. - 2.
-The methodology applied to produce the mapping is the one specified in the Commission Implementing Regulation (EU) 2016/1799 of 7 October 2016 (the Implementing Regulation) 2 laying down implementing technical standards with regard to the mapping of credit assessments of external credit assessment institutions for credit risk in accordance with Articles 136(1) and 136(3) of Regulation (EU) No 575/2013 of the European Parliament and of the Council (Capital Requirements Regulation CRR).
+- This report describes the mapping exercise carried out by the Joint Committee (JC) of the European Supervisory Authorities (ESAs) to propose an amended 'mapping'1 report of the credit assessments of S&P Global Ratings Europe Limited (S&P), with respect to the version published in May 2019. - 2.
+The methodology applied to produce the mapping remains as specified in Commission Implementing Regulation (EU) 2016/1799 of 7 October 2016 (the Implementing Regulation)2 laying down implementing technical standards with regard to the mapping of credit assessments of external credit assessment institutions for credit risk in accordance with Articles 136(1) and 136(3) of Regulation (EU) No 575/2013 of the European Parliament and of the Council (Capital Requirements Regulation CRR).
 This Implementing Regulation employs a combination of the provisions laid down in Article 136(2) of the CRR. - 3.
-The information base used to produce this mapping report reflects additional quantitative information collected after the submission of the draft Implementing Technical Standards (ITS) by the JC to the European Commission.
-Regarding qualitative developments, the qualitative factors described in the Implementing Regulation remain unchanged.
-Furthermore, the Fund credit quality ratings scale has been discontinued, as under the Regulation (EC) No 1060/2009 (Credit Rating Agencies Regulation CRA), this type of credit assessment is not considered a valid credit rating. - 4.
-The mapping neither constitutes the one which ESMA shall report on in accordance with Article 21(4b) of Regulation (EC) No 1060/2009 (Credit Rating Agencies Regulation CRA) with the objective of allowing investors to easily compare all credit ratings that exist with regard to a specific rated entity3 nor should be understood as a comparison of the rating methodologies of S&P's with those of other ECAIs.
-This mapping should however be interpreted as the
+The information base used to produce this mapping report reflects additional quantitative information collected after the production of the mapping report published in May 2019.
+Regarding qualitative developments, the qualitative factors as described in the Implementing Regulation remain unchanged.
+Further, S&P introduced the long- and short- term Financial Institution Resolution Counterparty Ratings. - 4.
+The mapping neither constitutes the one which ESMA shall report on in accordance with Article 21(4b) of Regulation (EC) No 1060/2009 (Credit Rating Agencies Regulation CRA) with the objective of allowing investors to easily compare all credit ratings that exist with regard to a specific rated entity3 nor should be understood as a comparison of the rating methodologies of S&P with those of other ECAIs.
+This mapping should however be interpreted as the correspondence of the rating categories of S&P with a regulatory scale which has been defined for prudential purposes.